TMET Trustees and Contacts

 TMET Executive Officer

 I enjoy being part of our wonderful Montessori community and working with dedicated parents in my role with TMET.
-Professionally, I spent the bulk of my working life in the City of London’s investment banking sector as an Economist, fixed income sales person and fund of funds administrator.
-After having children I undertook wide ranging administrative volunteer roles within Playcentre and Plunket.
+Professionally, I spent the bulk of my working life in the City of London’s investment banking sector first as an Economist and then in fixed income derivative sales and the fund of funds space.
+After having children I undertook wide ranging volunteer roles within Playcentre and Plunket.
 Currently, I am serving as Chairperson on a local school Board of Trustees.

 My personal interests include health and nutrition, music, interior design and property.
 I also enjoy watching TED talks and spend way too much time reading about politics overseas.